 Split the dough in half then flatten each half into a disk, about an inch thick.
 Tightly wrap each disc in plastic wrap then refrigerate for 1 hour or overnight.

 Stir the apples once or twice while the dough is chilling.
 Once the dough is chilled, roll one of the disks out into a 12-inch disk on a well-floured clean surface.
 Fit the dough into a 9-inch glass pie pan, trimming excess dough, leaving about an inch overlay.
 Add the fresh cranberries and the flour to the filling and stir to coat.
 Pour into the pie shell.

 Roll the second disk out into a 12-inch disk on a well-floured clean surface.
 Cut some decorative holes into the disk and then fit over the pie filling.
 Seal the dough together by decoratively crimping them together with your fingers.
 Place back in the fridge for 30 minutes to chill further.
 Meanwhile preheat the oven to 425°F.

 Once the pie has chilled, beat the egg yolk with one tablespoon of water.
-Brush over the top of the pie then sprinkle the Turbinado sugar over the top of the pie.
-Place the pie on a rimmed backing sheet to catch any drips and bake for 20 minutes.
+Brush egg wash on the top crust then sprinkle the Turbinado sugar over the pie.
+Place the pie on a rimmed baking sheet to catch any drips and bake for 20 minutes.
 Reduce the heat to 375°F and bake an additional 30 to 40 minutes or until the top of the pie is golden brown.
 Pull the pie out of the oven and cover the top of the pie with aluminum foil to prevent further browning and place back in the oven and bake for additional 45 minutes to 60 minutes, or until the filling is bubbling hot or an instant read thermometer inserted in the middle reads about 180-185°F. Let cool to room temperature before serving.